 - Change playback speed (0.25x — 2x).

-However, there may be additional features for players you’ll need for your specific type of content.
+However, there can be additional features for players you might need for your specific type of content.

 # 5: Content Downloading 📥

-To give users additional value, streaming platforms often offer the downloading feature so that it can be accessible even without a connection to the Internet.
+To give users additional value, streaming platforms often offer the downloading feature so that video/audio files can be accessed even without an Internet connection.

-Normally, this feature would be a part of a subscription package but not a free version (if you offer a certain part of your services for free).
+Normally, this feature would be a part of a subscription package and not a free version (if you offer a certain part of your services for free).

 Be sure to take care of security so that your content won’t be used illegally.